-Think about that.
-If Jesus is perfect, can you trust Him?
-If Jesus never sins, will He ever ask you to do anything that is wrong?
-If Jesus never makes a mistake, can you trust Him to help you do what is right?
+Jesus is perfect in every way, so we can always trust Him.
+Jesus never sins, so He would never ask us to do anything wrong.
+And Jesus will always help us do what is right.

 ASK: How do you know you can trust Jesus?
 (Let students answer in their own words.
 Encourage them to think about Jesus' character and example of holiness and righteousness.)